Major prion protein: Memory

-While null mice exhibit normal learning ability and short-term memory, long-term memory consolidation deficits have been demonstrated.
+While PrP-deficient mice exhibit normal learning ability and short-term memory, long-term memory consolidation deficits have been demonstrated.
 As with ataxia, this is attributable to Doppel gene expression.
-However, spatial learning, a predominantly hippocampal-function, is decreased in the null mice and can be recovered with the reinstatement of PrP in neurons; this indicates that loss of PrP function is the cause.
+However, spatial learning, a function predominantly mediated by the hippocampus, is decreased in the null mice and can be recovered with the reinstatement of PrP in neurons; this indicates that loss of PrP function is the cause.
 The interaction of hippocampal PrP with laminin (LN) is pivotal in memory processing and is likely modulated by the kinases PKA and ERK1/2.

 Further support for PrP's role in memory formation is derived from several population studies.
 A test of healthy young humans showed increased long-term memory ability associated with an MM or MV genotype when compared to VV.
-Down syndrome patients with a single valine substitution have been linked to earlier cognitive decline.
+In Down syndrome a single valine substitution has been associated with earlier cognitive decline.
 Several polymorphisms in PRNP have been linked with cognitive impairment in the elderly as well as earlier cognitive decline.
 All of these studies investigated differences in codon 129, indicating its importance in the overall functionality of PrP, in particular with regard to memory.

 Neurons and synapses

 PrP is present in both the pre- and post-synaptic compartments, with the greatest concentration in the pre-synaptic portion.
 Considering this and PrP's suite of behavioral influences, the neural cell functions and interactions are of particular interest.
 Based on the copper ligand, one proposed function casts PrP as a copper buffer for the synaptic cleft.
 In this role, the protein could serve as either a copper homeostasis mechanism, a calcium modulator, or a sensor for copper or oxidative stress.
 Loss of PrP function has been linked to long-term potentiation (LTP).
 This effect can be positive or negative and is due to changes in neuronal excitability and synaptic transmission in the hippocampus.

-Some research indicates PrP involvement in neuronal development, differentiation, and neurite outgrowth.
-The PrP-activated signal transduction pathway is associated with axon and dendritic outgrowth with a series of kinases.
+Some research indicates that PrP is involved in neuronal development, differentiation, and neurite outgrowth.
+The PrP-activated signal transduction pathway is associated with axon and dendritic outgrowth.

 Immune system

-Though most attention is focused on PrP's presence in the nervous system, it is also abundant in immune system tissue.
-PrP immune cells include hematopoietic stem cells, mature lymphoid and myeloid compartments, and certain lymphocytes; also, it has been detected in natural killer cells, platelets, and monocytes.
+Though most attention is focused on the presence of PrP in the nervous system, it is also abundant in cells of the immune system, including hematopoietic stem cells, mature lymphoid and myeloid compartments, and certain lymphocytes.
+PrP also has been detected in natural killer cells, platelets, and monocytes.
 T cell activation is accompanied by a strong up-regulation of PrP, though it is not requisite.
-The lack of immunoresponse to transmissible spongiform encephalopathies (TSE), neurodegenerative diseases caused by prions, could stem from the tolerance for PrPSc.
+The lack of a strong immune response to transmissible spongiform encephalopathies (TSE), neurodegenerative diseases caused by prions, could stem from the tolerance for native PrPSc.